pagkly/Zed/Investopedia4/How Negotiations Work.md

 ### Communication

-How will the needs of the parties involved be best communicated in order to secure their agreements through negotiation?
+How [[Will|will]] the needs of the parties involved be best communicated in order to secure their agreements through negotiation?
 What is the most effective way to convey the desired outcomes and needs?
 How can the parties be certain they are being heard?

 ### Alternatives

 Are there any alternatives to what either party initially wants?
-If a direct agreement is not possible, will the parties need to seek substitute outcomes?
+If a direct agreement is not possible, [[Will|will]] the parties need to seek substitute outcomes?

 ### Realistic Options